How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 Changes over time

-From 2017–18 to 2021–22, the time within which 50% patients were admitted from public hospital elective surgery waiting lists decreased for Public patients (44 to 42 days), Private health insurance funded patients (22 to 21 days) and Other patients (16 to 15 days)
+From 2018–19 to 2022–23, the time within which 50% of patients were admitted from public hospital elective surgery waiting lists increased for Public patients (44 to 51 days) and Other patients (17 to 24 days), but remained the same for Private health insurance funded patients (24 days).

-In 2017–18 and in 2021–22, the time within which 50% patients were admitted from public hospital elective surgery waiting lists was longer for Public patients than Private health insurance patients for all surgical specialities, except for Cardiothoracic surgery where in 2017–18 the Public patients waited for 19 days whereas Private health insurance patients waited for 20 days.
+In 2018–19 and in 2022–23, the time within which 50% of patients were admitted from public hospital elective surgery waiting lists was longer for Public patients than Private health insurance patients for all surgical specialities, with Public patients having a median waiting time up to 23 days longer in 2022–23 than 2018–19 for Otolaryngology, head and neck surgery.

 What other information is available?